despertom/SWE-Project/guide.md

 (venv) pip install flask python-dotenv
 ```

+## React

-To run the next commands, you might need to run this as administrator:
+To run the next yarn commands, you might need to run this as administrator:
 ```powershell
 Set-ExecutionPolicy RemoteSigned
 ```

-## React
 Run the following to install dependencies of the project.
 ```powershell
 yarn install